ashwinnsr/ashwinnsr.github.io/_posts/2025-12-05-geography-marginalization.md

 ### The Smoking Gun: What Happens Within Districts

 Here's where the analysis becomes definitive.
-When we compared Muslims and Brahmins living in different states, Muslims showed 8.1% lower odds of employment (p = 0.015)—a significant disadvantage.
+When we compared Muslims and Brahmins living in different states, Muslims showed 7.7% lower odds of employment (OR = 0.923, p = 0.015)—a significant disadvantage.
 But when we compared Muslims and Brahmins living in the *same district*, this disadvantage completely vanished.
 The coefficient became +0.001 with a p-value of 0.842, meaning there's essentially no difference at all.

 This district fixed effects test proves that the Muslim employment gap is 100% geographic.
 It's not that Muslims can't find jobs when competing with Hindus in the same labor market.
 It's that Muslims are concentrated in places where nobody—Muslim or Hindu—can find adequate employment.
 The problem isn't discrimination in hiring; it's the absence of jobs in Muslim-concentrated regions.